 recommends

-that limits of unwanted emissions in the spurious domain apply at frequencies beyond the limit of 250% of the necessary bandwidth above and below the centre frequency of the emission.
+that limits of unwanted emissions in the spurious domain normally apply at frequencies beyond the limit of 250% of the necessary bandwidth above and below the centre frequency of the emission.
 However, this frequency separation may be dependent on the type of modulation used, the maximum bit rate in the case of digital modulation, the type of transmitter, and frequency co-ordination factors.
 For example, where practical the 250% of the relevant Channel Separation (CS) may be used.
+In certain cases the frequency separation may be greater or less than 250%.

 Note 1: According to the Radio Regulations, the necessary bandwidth is, for a given class of emission, the width of the frequency band, which is just sufficient to ensure the transmission of information at the rate and with the quality required under specified conditions.
 However, the necessary bandwidths of most digital modulation formats are presently not referred to in Recommendations ITU-R of SM series.